 - Summons: This form notifies your spouse of your intention to divorce them.
 The summons informs the other spouse that they must respond to the Complaint within 21 days or face a default, in which case you will get awarded everything you requested in your Complaint.

-- Divorce Complaint: This document outlines your wishes for custody, temporary child and spousal support, property division, debt, alimony, and name changes to the court and your spouse.
+- Divorce Complaint: This document outlines your wishes for custody, temporary child and spousal support, property division, debt, alimony, and Las Vegas name change to the court and your spouse.
 This form gets used to start a divorce case.

 - Affidavit of Resident Witness: One spouse must be a Nevada resident to file for divorce in Nevada.
 The Affidavit of Resident Witness certifies that one of the spouses lived in Nevada for a minimum of six weeks before the divorce and intends to stay.
 The Resident Witness Affidavit must get completed by a friend, coworker, or family member who sees you 3-4 times per week.
 Only one of the divorced parties must reside in Nevada.
 The other spouse can complete any necessary divorce forms via mail.

 Nevada has two types of divorce proceedings—formal and summary.
 When a couple uses legal proceedings, it is usually because one spouse refuses to cooperate.
 Another reason is an unresolved issue such as alimony or community property division.
 On the other hand, summary or joint petitions get filed when both spouses agree to the divorce, and they don’t need a judge to resolve the allocation of assets and parental rights.

 5. Organizing your legal documents

 To ensure a smooth divorce process, make sure you have the following legal documents.

 - End-of-life plans: These include your will, powers of attorney, advance healthcare directives, etc.